-Endpoint Security and Antivirus Best Practices
+Tech Paper: Endpoint Security, Antivirus, and Antimalware Best Practices

 Warning!
 This article contains antivirus exclusions.
-It is important to understand that antivirus exclusions and optimizations increase the attack surface of a system and might expose computers to a variety of real security threats.
+It is important to understand that antivirus exclusions and optimizations increase the attack surface of a system and might expose computers to various security threats.
 However, the following guidelines typically represent the best trade-off between security and performance.
 Citrix does not recommend implementing any of these exclusions or optimizations until rigorous testing has been conducted in a lab environment to thoroughly understand the tradeoffs between security and performance.
 Citrix also recommends that organizations engage their antivirus and security teams to review the following guidelines before proceeding with any type of production deployment.

-Agent software that is installed on every provisioned virtual machine usually needs to register with a central site for management, reporting of current status and other activities.
+Agent software that is installed on every provisioned virtual machine usually needs to register with a central site for management, reporting of status and other activities.
 For registration to be successful, each agent needs to be uniquely identifiable.

 In more dynamic environments, it is also important to understand how de-provisioning of machines behaves, if cleanup is a manual operation, or if it is performed automatically.
 Some vendors offer integration with hypervisors or even delivery controllers where machines can be automatically created or deleted as they are provisioned.

-Timely consistently updated signatures are one of the most important aspects of endpoint security solutions.
+Timely, consistently updated signatures are one of the most important aspects of endpoint security solutions.
 Most vendors use locally cached, incrementally updated signatures that are stored on each of the protected devices.